flowexam.com teacher explaining dynamic verbs in English on a blackboard with examples for TOEIC® preparation

 Action Verbs in Job Postings (Part 7)

 In Part 7, job descriptions are full of action verbs.
-They indicate the responsibilities of the ideal candidate.
+They indicate the ideal candidate's responsibilities.

 What you often see in a TOEIC® job posting:

-Practical tip: If the question is about required qualifications, look for the action verbs in the text.
+Practical tip: if the question is about required qualifications, look for action verbs in the text.
 They reveal the expected skills.

-Example: If the text says "coordinate international projects", the correct answer will mention skills in project management or cross-cultural coordination.
+Example: if the text says "coordinate international projects," the correct answer will mention skills in project management or multicultural coordination.

 Action Verbs in Professional Emails (Parts 6-7)